Page Valley

 The Page Valley is a small valley geographically and culturally associated with the Shenandoah Valley.
 The valley is located between the Massanutten and Blue Ridge mountain ranges in western Virginia.

 Geography

 The valley is approximately 45 mi long.
 At its widest, across from New Market Gap near Luray, the valley is about 10 mi wide, while at its narrowest north of Luray near Compton, it is only 3.25 mi.
-Similarly to the south of Luray, at Ingham, the valley narrows to 3.5 mi wide.
+To the south of Luray, at Ingham, the valley narrows to 3.5 mi wide.

-The valley encompasses primarily the Page County, Virginia area and the southern portion of Warren County, Virginia, near the northern terminus, a few miles south of Front Royal, Virginia.
+The valley primarily encompasses the Page County area and the southern portion of Warren County, near the northern terminus, a few miles south of Front Royal.

-The South Fork of the Shenandoah River flows along the western side of the Page Valley, along the eastern foot of the ridge-like Massanutten Mountain.
+The south fork of the Shenandoah River flows around the western side of the Page Valley, along the eastern foot of Massanutten Mountain.

 Transportation

 U.S. Route 340 runs north–south through the valley, while U.S. Route 211 cuts east–west across the valley from Thornton Gap in the Blue Ridge, through Luray to New Market Gap in the Massanutten.